axboe/fio/HOWTO.rst

 .. option:: runtime=time

-	Tell fio to terminate processing after the specified period of time.
+	Limit runtime.
+The test will run until it completes the configured I/O workload or until it has run for this specified amount of time, whichever occurs first.
 It can be quite hard to determine for how long a specified job will run, so this parameter is handy to cap the total runtime to a given time.
 When the unit is omitted, the value is interpreted in seconds.

 .. option:: time_based